 For Family Weekend, Homecoming and Lighting of the Quad, your time commitment will only be during the fall semester.
 The time commitment for these committees will also be specific to those events and the planning that takes place for them.

-For the Spring Fever Week Committee, applications will be taken for Spring Fever Week committee chairs and members during the fall semester for the upcoming spring.
+For the Spring Fever Week Committee and Dance Marathon Committee, applications will be taken during the fall semester for the upcoming spring.